jacobldavis/penano/README.md

 PENANO is a virtual piano controlled by your hands.
 Using MediaPipe hand tracking, YOLO object detection, and a real-time audio engine, it lets you play piano notes by moving your fingers in front of a camera.
-You can also record your playing, save it as MP3, and even generate music using Suno AI’s API.
+You can also record your playing, save it as MP3, and generate music using Suno AI’s API based off the notes you played.

 ✨ Features